Louisiana car insurance laws

 -

 Ultimately, how much auto insurance you purchase is up to you, but some strong arguments favor maintaining more than the minimum coverage.
 These arguments tend to make two specific points.
-One is that minimum coverage may not be enough to pay for all the damages and injuries you might cause if you are at fault for an accident.
-The other is that liability coverage doesn’t cover your own vehicle costs or medical bills, but only covers financial losses you cause to others.
-Before deciding on a policy, speaking with an insurance expert is always wise.
+One is that minimum coverage may not be enough to pay for all the damage and injuries you might cause if you are at fault for an accident.
+The other is that liability coverage doesn’t cover your own vehicle costs or medical bills — it only covers financial losses you cause to others.
+Before deciding on a policy, you may want to speak with an insurance agent for further guidance.

 -